The world’s farming communities are braced for a global swine catastrophe as the first man-flu cases are reported among the pig population.

 As one explained, “Female pigs would do well to recognise the suffering of the male, and do their best to comfort them.

 “If the sufferer had any unpleasant upcoming events, it is recommended you tell the pig it no longer has to attend them.

 “A blanket, some soup, and complete control over the television has worked well in control groups.”

 Doctors are recommending vigilance as they seek to eliminate the possibility of a man-flu to pig-man-flu back to man-flu crossover.

 “Such a strain could be deadly,” said the UK’s Chief Medical Officer.

-“But this is as much to do with the resilience of the male population than the frankly piss-poor medical treatment received by patients.”
+“But this lack of fatalities is as much to do with the resilience of the male population as it is the frankly piss-poor medical treatment received by male patients as they suffer.”